Projectors aren’t just good for business presentations or movies but are also best for gaming.

 Contrast Ratio: 24000:1

 Usually, 4K projectors are pricey but if you are determined to buy a 4K projector but don’t have the budget then BenQ TK800M is the best option.
 Still, it is more compared to other projectors but less in the category of 4K projectors.

 Bulb Life.
 It is rated at 4000 hours lamp life in normal mode, but you can get 8000 hours in ” SmartEco” mode, 15000 hours “ LampSave” mode, which helps to extend the life of the lamp.

 Resolution.
-BenQ offers full 4K UHD resolution with 1920×1080 of native resolution which uses dynamic 0.47-inch DLP chip and an iris which balances out the brightness and contrast while displaying 4K gaming or movie.
+BenQ offers full 4K UHD resolution with 1920×1080 of native resolution which uses a dynamic 0.47-inch DLP chip and an iris that balances out the brightness and contrast while displaying 4K gaming or movie.

 Brightness.
 It offers 3000 lumens of brightness which provides a truly awesome cinematic projector for a dark room.

 Connectivity.
 It has 2 HDMI ports one is HDCP 2.2 for 4K devices and the other is for 1080p devices, it also has a 3.5 mm audio in and out and a 12V trigger.

 Input Lag.
 TK800 has an input lag of 48ms which is not a surprise if you look at other 4K projectors which have a much higher input lag.
 Though some of the reviews claim that they did not notice any significant lag.

 Speakers.
 It is equipped with 5-watt audio which uses EQ algorithms for pure clarity and sensual sound quality which delivers deep bass which creates a Hollywood-like experience.

 When you get bored after gaming for long hours you can turn on “Football Picture” mode and watch the match as if you are sitting inside the stadium.